Pato-99/RPi-stepper-motor-controller/README.md

 * pos_file - file where absolute position of motor is stored, so it can reload after each script run.
              Default '' means that the position will not be stored.
-             If you enter name of file that does not exist, it will create one.
+             If you enter a name of file that does not exist, it will create one.